Learning Informed Prior Distributions with Normalizing Flows for Bayesian Analysis: Results

 These results underscore the need for caution in multi-stage Bayesian inference, especially when multi-modal structures are present in the posterior distribution, or there is tension for the theoretical model to reproduce different experimental datasets with a single set of parameters.
 In practical applications, however, one often begins with broad, low-statistics observables before incorporating more constraining data.
 In such cases, the iterative approach should remain effective.

 Finally, Fig.~\ref{fig:MCMC_eP_prior_emcee} shows the results of using the standard \texttt{emcee} MCMC sampler for the second stage of Bayesian inference, starting with the NF model fitted to the posterior distribution constrained by $\gamma+p$ data.
 In this case, the posterior distribution from the second stage of Bayesian inference with the $\gamma + \mathrm{Pb}$ data completely failed to reproduce the reference posterior distribution obtained from one-shot joint analysis.
 The different performance in Figs.~\ref{fig:MCMC_eP_prior} and \ref{fig:MCMC_eP_prior_emcee} underscores the importance of robust MCMC sampling in reproducing joint posteriors, particularly for multi-modal distributions.
+Our study would serve as a useful benchmark for future performance comparisons of other MCMC samplers, such as those based on the HMC approach.

 In the Appendix, we present a simplified example where the $\gamma+\mathrm{Pb}$ dataset is split into integrated and differential cross sections.
 In this case, the posterior distribution exhibits no bimodal structures, allowing the multi-stage inference to reproduce the joint posterior much more accurately and independently of the calibration order.